nfoster1492/ClassMateBot-1/docs/QandA/DALLAF.md

 This command lets instructors remove all answers for a question in the #q-and-a channel.
 Deletes all answers for a question.
 Instructor only.

+## Changes

+This command was introduced by [CSC510-Group-25](https://github.com/CSC510-Group-25/ClassMateBot/).

 # Location of Code
 The code that implements the above mentioned functionality is located in [cogs/qanda.py](https://github.com/CSC510-Group-25/ClassMateBot/blob/main/cogs/qanda.py).